barratt/mapsnotincluded.org/README.md

 The 'Hash Service' is used to automate the process of getting OxygenNotIncluded hash files, we use this to verify the integrity of the worldgen files with the latest game updates.

-## Funding
-This project is fully open source and free to use, with no restrictions on functionality — now or in the future.
-While there's no expectation of payment or donations, we’d love it if you’d consider [contributing](https://mapsnotincluded.org/contribute).

 ## How will we know the service won't shut down?

 It might!
 My plan is to be fully open and transparent, all of the services will be deployable via Docker and periodic exports of the database will be automatically shared on the discord, and the website, we hope to share them in more places too as it becomes more valuable

 ## Coding Standards and Best Practices

 This is a hobby project, so anything goes at this stage.
 Please just ensure your code is somewhat readable, please go for more lines over single lines for readability.
 Please use widely accepted libraries where possible to maximise those who can contribute, and please try to avoid complex logic flows.
 This is not enterprise.

 Please ensure all code remains cross-platform for as long as possible.

 ### Useful tools

 - https://stefan-oltmann.de/oni-save-parser/
 - https://stefan-oltmann.de/oni-seed-browser/